ottenwbe/ottenwbe.github.io/_drafts/MTTR-over-MTBF.md

 * Make change a habbit

-* Every change has a
+* Every change is tested and executed in a pipeline

 TBD